22dylan/LandMarket-HazardConsequence/_sources/Details.md

 #### Zoning_params.csv
 Maps the zoning abbreviations to the different land uses.
 The zoning abbreviations must match those in the Zoning.shp file.
 Each row corresponds to a zone, and each column to a land use.
 Default values are provided below.
 Boolean values are represented as 1 (True) and 0 (False).
+An example file is [here](https://github.com/22dylan/UrbanChange-HazardConsequence/blob/main/model/model_in/S0_YR30_CSZ500/zoning_params.csv).
 | Zone | unoccupied | owned_res | rentl_res | ho_res | losr | hosr | comm |
 | -- 	| --| --| --| --| --| --| --|
 | OS 	| 1 | 0 | 0 | 0 | 0 | 0 | 0 |